jdeniau/behat-docs/cookbooks/custom_formatter.rst

        }

        /**
-        * Called by the formatted when test starts
+        * Called by the formatter when test starts
         */
        public function removeOldFile(): void
        {